My name is Sue Macfarlan and I am a Privately Practising Midwife providing private pregnancy, birth and post-birth care in Adelaide.

 If you are looking for a caring, experienced, motivated Privately Practising Midwife to guide you through your pregnancy, childbirth and new parenting journey, I can assist you to accommodate your hopes and wishes within a continuity of midwifery care model.
 Through developing rapport and trust with a known midwife, you can make informed choices for your care, resulting in flexible, woman-centred decisions.

-Enquiries about my service are welcome, see contact page for details.
+Enquiries about my service are welcome.

 I believe that all women are entitled to woman-centred midwifery continuity of care regardless of race, religion, social status or demography to increase healthy maternal, fetal and neonatal outcomes and maternal/family satisfaction in the major life experience of pregnancy and childbirth.